-Less capital expenditure was incurred during 2014/2015 compared with the original approved capital budget.
+Less capital expenditure was incurred during 2014/2015 compared with the originally approved capital budget.
 This points to project management issues within the organisation.
-However, supply chain management red tape is also making it difficult to spend all budgeted funds before the end of the financial year.
+However, red tape pertaining to supply chain management is also making it difficult to spend all budgeted funds before the end of the financial year.